Top 12 things to know before buying a composting toilet.

-Top 10 things to know before buying a composting toilet
+Top 12 things to know before buying a composting toilet

 Gain important knowledge, and avoid buying the wrong composting toilet.
+These 12 tips will help you avoid expensive mistakes.

 1. Will it stink inside?
 Absolutely not, as long as you have a toilet with a vent and fan.
 The fan draws air into the toilet, and exhausts the stinky air outside.
 It should never enter the bathroom area.